rakkom/tradingview_to_python/README.md

 3. cron --> checker_BICwA.py **AND** checker_darvasbox.py

-## Descriptions for Each Code Segment
+## Descriptions for each code segment
 1. Receives webhook alerts from TradingView.

 2. Executes buy orders and generates a JSON file to keep track of order records.